 Program Coordinator and Instructor, Emergency Management

-On the academic side, I have a Masters in Human Ecology from Mount Saint Vincent University in Halifax, Nova Scotia; and have held the Certified Emergency Manager credential since 2009.
+I am involved in both the Canadian and Atlantic International Association of Emergency Managers associations, have a Masters in Human Ecology from Mount Saint Vincent University in Bedford, Nova Scotia, and have held the Certified Emergency Manager credential since 2009.